Paul is a Senior Software Engineer, Independent Developer Advocate and Technical Writer. More from Paul can be found on his site, paulie.dev.

 The main differences here are with how the handler is defined and how the state, or signal, is declared.

 Inside the function is where things get a little more different.
 With Qwik you update the signal value directly.
-E.g isVisible.value = true
+E.g isVisible.value = true.
+A signal will only contain the value, and not the setter pair, like React’s useState.

 In the following example, the + button adds a Rocket to an array, the – button removes the last item added.
 Each time the array is modified the page is updated to reflect the change.